An overview of the skills which make you valuable.

 Equally important is documenting the tools and processes your Red Team uses to operate.
-There’s so much information with regards to capabilities and the various functions, the only way to maintain situational awareness is to have verbose and constantly updated documentation.
+There’s so much information with regards to capabilities and the various functions, the only way to maintain situational awareness is to have complete and consistently updated documentation.

 In planning, most teams will want to develop operation proposals, written to detail the risks and rewards of a particular Red Team operation for approval of management.

-Example: For your operation proposals, you need to reassure stakeholders that you can operate safely and responsibly while executing, and describing what the outcomes should be, entirely in text.
+Example: For your operation proposals, you need to reassure stakeholders that you can operate safely and responsibly while executing, and describing what the outcomes should be.

 Skill Building: This is a tricky muscle to exercise.
 You may want to consider a formal course on technical writing, like the one offered by Coursera.
 Write a blog post on a topic you’re familiar with, and ask some experienced acquaintances to review it for you.